U-M CEW+

 • Lives in a separate residence and provides care for a minor, older adult, or disabled adult for a minimum of 20 hours per week without monetary compensation for at least the past 6 months; anticipates this responsibility will continue during the upcoming academic year.

-• In order to qualify under this criterion, one of your letters of recommendation must be written by an executive board, staff, or faculty leader from the SSO that supports gender diversity in STEM to which you belong.
+• To qualify under this criterion, one of your letters of recommendation must be written by an executive board, staff, or faculty leader from the SSO that supports gender diversity in STEM to which you belong.

 • For a list of approved fields for STEM degree eligibility, please review this document.

-In addition to these criteria, preference will be given to students who are underrepresented at the University of Michigan; for example, students coming from a single-parent home, veterans, undergraduate students who currently qualify for a federal PELL grant, and first-generation students (no parent has completed a bachelor’s degree).
-To be considered for more than the minimum award ($1,000), both graduate and undergraduate applicants must submit a complete Federal Application for Student Aid (FAFSA) to the Office of Financial Aid by March 31, 2024, if they are eligible to do so.
+In addition to these criteria, preference will be given to students who are underrepresented at the University of Michigan; for example, students coming from a single-parent home, veterans, or first-generation students (no parent has completed a bachelor’s degree).
+To be considered for more than a minimum scholarship offer, graduate and undergraduate applicants must submit a complete Federal Application for Student Aid (FAFSA) to the Office of Financial Aid if they are eligible.
+The U-M preferred date to submit a FAFSA for 2025-26 is March 31, 2025.

 Notes:

-• Students who are ineligible to complete a FAFSA can indicate this in the application and will be notified of an alternate process to gather comparable information.
+• Students ineligible to complete a FAFSA can indicate this in the application to be notified of an alternate process to share comparable information and be considered for a larger scholarship offer.

-• Students can only be identified as a CEW+ Scholarship recipient one time.
-If you have received a CEW+ Scholarship in a previous year, you may be eligible to apply for a fellowship (note: fellowships have their own specific eligibility requirements, listed here).
+Students can only be identified as a CEW+ Scholarship recipient one time.
+If you received a CEW+ Scholarship in a previous year, you may be eligible to apply for a fellowship (note: fellowships have specific eligibility requirements listed here).

 Questions?
 Contact [email protected] or (734) 764-4355.

-The full application materials are listed below so that you can begin preparing your application at your own pace.
+Application components are listed below so you can begin preparing your application at your own pace.

 Summary of required information needed to complete a CEW+ Scholarship application: